1,4-Benzoquinone: Reactions and applications

-Quinone is mainly used as a precursor to hydroquinone, which is used in photography and rubber manufacture as a reducing agent and antioxidant.
 Benzoquinonium is a skeletal muscle relaxant, ganglion blocking agent that is made from benzoquinone.

 Organic synthesis

 It is used as a hydrogen acceptor and oxidant in organic synthesis.
 1,4-Benzoquinone serves as a dehydrogenation reagent.
 It is also used as a dienophile in Diels-Alder reactions.

 Benzoquinone reacts with acetic anhydride and sulfuric acid to give the triacetate of hydroxyquinol.
 This reaction is called the Thiele reaction or Thiele–Winter reaction after Johannes Thiele, who first described it in 1898, and after Ernst Winter, who further described its reaction mechanism in 1900.
 An application is found in this step of the total synthesis of Metachromin A:

 Benzoquinone is also used to suppress double-bond migration during olefin metathesis reactions.

 An acidic potassium iodide solution reduces a solution of benzoquinone to hydroquinone, which can be reoxidized back to the quinone with a solution of silver nitrate.

 Due to its ability to function as an oxidizer, 1,4-benzoquinone can be found in methods using the Wacker-Tsuji oxidation, wherein a palladium salt catalyzes the conversion of an alkene to a ketone.
 This reaction is typically carried out using pressurized oxygen as the oxidizer, but benzoquinone can sometimes preferred.
 It is also used as a reagent in some variants on Wacker oxidations.

 1,4-Benzoquinone is used in the synthesis of Bromadol and related analogs.

 Structure of Cp*Rh(para-quinone).